Learning Outcomes

 Sample plans represent one way to complete a program of study.
 Actual course selection and sequence will vary and should be discussed with an academic advisor.
 For additional sample plans, see MyUI.

-Psychological and Quantitative Foundations, M.A.
+Psychological and Quantitative Foundations, MA

 Educational Measurement and Statistics Subprogram

-Learning Sciences Subprogram
+Learning Sciences and Educational Psychology Subprogram